If you’re suffering from the stress of being overwhelmed, it’s not because you have too many things to do.

-We then took their strategy and created a program so others could learn the process of getting things done and avoiding overwhelmed.
+We then took their strategy and created a program so others could learn how to get things done and avoid being overwhelmed.

 So whether you change your situation, learn a new process, or get coaching, avoiding being overwhelmed can be a definite health benefit.

 Taking care of your health should be your number one priority in life.
 Because without your health, you can’t take care of anything else.